OPEnSLab-OSU/Pyranometer/Setup_Instructions_For_Grading.md

 - Connect a 3.7v Lipo battery to the Feather M0.

 ## Watching the data live
 - Go to https://docs.google.com/spreadsheets/d/19apKKsIjwD41yVsG-w3Wi7nnn5LLyrmbsgc1hVF8juA/edit?usp=sharing to see the pyranometer data being uploaded in real time.
 If everything was hooked up properly and the hub has internet access,data should be uploaded periodically.
+Data is uploaded to tab 3.